pastjean/dotfiles/README.md

 - **bin/**: `bin/` directory will be added to `$PATH`.
+- **topic/install.sh: Any file named install.sh will get loaded on installation by bash of the shell
 - **topic/\*.zsh**: Any files ending in `.zsh` gets loaded by zsh at the start of the shell
 - **topic/\*.symlink**: Any files ending in `.symlink` get symlinked into